SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 The firstborn of the dead, means Jesus has overcome or triumphed over death itself and that he is sovereign over all earthly powers (cf. Re 19:16).
 This fact was meant to comfort John's persecuted readers.<sup>[ESVSB]</sup>

+The Lord Jesus Christ is also called the *"ruler of the kings of the earth"*.
+This is referring to the future when the *"Prince of Peace"* of Is 9:6 returns to earth as the *"KING OF KINGS, AND LORD OF LORDS"* (Re 19:16).
+This glorious event will be the fulfillment of Psalm 2:6 ESV which states *"...
+I have set my King on Zion, my holy hill."* At that time the Lord Jesus shall *"have dominion from sea to sea And from the River to the ends of the earth."* (Ps 72:8)<sup>[JVI]</sup>

 <span style="font-size:19px;">What about Lazarus?</span>

 So the next question you might ask is, *"Why is Christ the first begotten of the dead, when Lazarus and others were raised first?"* The answer is that others were raised from physical death to physical life only to eventually die again.
 Christ Jesus is the first to have been resurrected with a new immortal glorified body &mdash; never to die again!
 This is why Christ is the *"first of the resurrection from the dead"* (Ac 26:23).<sup>[JVI]</sup>